Theos-the-dawg/agricorp/README.md

 # A basic monthly expense tracker for farm costs

 ## Running the Project

+1.Ensure you have pip installed for python.

+Windows:

+Linux:

 ### To run the Django app, follow these steps: